monkin77/feup-comp/README.md

 #### Dead Code Elimination (Advanced)

-Eliminating dead code can significantly reduce the generated code size and, in some cases, improve execution time by eliminating dead instructions.
-For this reason, we removed *ifs/whiles* with a constant condition and instructions that are executed but aren't used afterwards.
+Eliminating dead code can significantly reduce the generated code size and, in some cases, improve execution time by eliminating needless tedious calculations and avoiding costly memory accesses.
+For this reason, we removed redundant conditional checks on *if/while* statements, as well as assignments whose results are not used (preserving possible side effects).

 This is done in the *DeadConditionalLoopsVisitor* and *DeadStoreRemoverVisitor* classes.

 #### Simplifying Boolean Expressions and Operations

-It's advantageous to simplify boolean expressions that can be statically evaluated, which is done in the * BooleanSimplifierVisitor* class.
+Whenever boolean or arithmetic expressions can be simplified at compile-time, we can reduce the number of instructions and execution time by replacing them with constants, which is done in the *BooleanSimplifierVisitor* class.

 For example, the following snippets of code can be simplified (ignoring other optimizations):